 - Ghostly tales...

 In 1980 some children, unaware of such stories, told their parents of a lady who had walked through their bedroom in the evening, without using doors, wearing a "long, dark coat without arms and a funny small white hat on her head".
 Was she a nurse in uniform perhaps?
 A woman wearing a maid’s uniform was also seen recently disappearing through a wall into the Ladies Powder Room, in exactly the same position where a door used to be in the late 1970s.

 - The Armstrong family

-Having sold their cottage and a smaller 40 bedroom hotel, John and Carolyn Armstrong bought the hotel (a public company) in a very run down condition in March 1979.
+Having sold their cottage and a smaller 40 bedroom hotel, John and Carolyn Armstrong, then ages 29 and 23, bought the hotel (a public company) in a very run down condition in March 1979.
 John's family have owned hotels in Newquay for over 100 years.
 Bedruthan Steps, the new Scarlett eco hotel, Sands Resort, Watergate Bay Hotel and The Nare hotels are in the family currently, along with the Extreme Sports Academy on Watergate Beach.

 Much work has been undertaken to ensure structural integrity of the building; this has even included the replacement of structural steel in many areas which had been severely corroded by the ingress of salt water over the preceding 100 years.